sal55/langs/MLang/Missing.md

 * No 'language servers' or other ways to get syntax highlighting
 * No proper references or tutorials attractively presented (ie. something better than Github markdown)
 * Compiler implementations are buggy and minimal
-* No optimising passes and no tatic analysis
+* No optimising passes and no static analysis
 * No extensive error reporting
 * No debuggers or other such tools
 * No ecosystem